What To Wear To A Personal Training Interview

 Formal chat section of the interview

-I would recommend a good pair of smart shoes (not trainers), well-fitting jeans that don’t have holes in them, or chino-style trousers, with a smart shirt, polo shirt, or shirt/jumper combo.
+I would recommend a good pair of smart shoes (not trainers), well-fitting jeans that don’t have holes in them, or chino style trousers, with a smart shirt, polo shirt, or shirt/jumper combo.

 You’ll want to be well-groomed, so making sure your hair is in good order is a must, and having a beard is completely fine as long as it is kept in good condition and is well maintained.

-The practical section of the interview
+Practical section of the interview

 Shoes for men are the same as for women, a decent pair of trainers, preferably without stains and with as few holes as possible.
-Shorts or smart tracksuit bottoms, and a well-fitting T-shirt would be fine (please try to make sure it isn’t three sizes too small, it won’t impress your interviewer).
+Shorts or smart tracksuit bottoms, and a well-fitting t-shirt would be fine (please try to make sure it isn’t three sizes too small, it won’t impress your interviewer).

 What should you not wear to a personal training interview?